evrythng/evrythng-openpicus/README.md

 ## Installation ##

-To use the wrapper, add the content of openpicus-evrythng-libs to your project as external libraries
+To use the wrapper, add the content of openpicus-evrythng-libs to your project as external libraries.

+### Services Selection ###

+From the Open Picus Services (configured through the network wizard in the IDE) you must include at least the following:
+- DHCP Client
+- RTCC library
+- SNTP Client

+### SSL ###

+The library uses SSL to communicate with the EVRYTHNG API.
+Remember to configure your Open Picus project to support SSL.
+[SSL Configuration](http://wiki.openpicus.com/index.php/Secure_Sockets_Layer_(SSL))

 ### Included libraries ###